gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/eslint-prettier-typescript.md

 the model is inconsistent or askew, new team members are left in uncertainty.
 They never know if they comply to existing coding guidelines because the guidelines are not visible in the source code itself.
-Even if they are visible but there are exceptions, it is hard for an outsider to decide what is right.
-In bad projects, i encountered lengthy coding guidelines in Confluence and other wikis but the real code diverged a long time ago from these written guidelines.
+Even if they are visible but exceptions exist, it is hard for an outsider to decide what is right.
+In bad projects, i encountered lengthy coding guidelines in Confluence but the real code diverged a long time ago from these written guidelines.
 The best guidelines and rules are often deducible from the existing code.
 Another thing you want to avoid due to lacking consistency is time consuming and exhausting discussions in pull requests.
-To avoid senseless work, be consistent all the time with your rules and guidelines and stick to them forcefully.
+To avoid senseless work, be consistent all the time with your rules and guidelines and stick to them.
 Whenever you can enforce them or check them automatically, do it.
 It will save you a lot of time.

+### Final words

+By now, you went through a lot of project setup effort and learned about the importance of consistency.
+But if you apply consistency with linters and automatic code formatters, you will have great tools which help you to write better code.

+When you first time run a linter on your project, do not worry if you encounter hundreds of warnings.
+This is normal, just get rid of them step-by-step, e.g. reduce the number of lint-warnings with every pull request.

-I hope I could convince you that consistency matters.
+I hope, I could convince you that consistency matters.
 And that the winning trio with ESlint, Prettier and Typescript improves your codebase.